-Dr. Rautenbach conceptualized the original idea.
-Dr. Blair helped in evolving the original idea into the resulting study and co-developed the aims and goals of the study.
-Dr. Rautenbach took the lead in data curation.
-This entailed distributing the survey, collecting the responses and summarising them into an initial digital format.
-Dr Blair took the lead in the formal analysis, doing the CCA analysis and producing the quantified results.
-Dr. Rautenbach secured the funding for the study.
-The investigations of the study were done by both Dr. Rautenbach and Dr. Blair through numerous online discussions.
-The methodology was jointly developed but with Dr. Blair taking the lead with the CCA analysis.
-Dr. Rautenbach took the lead in project administration and providing sector specific insights.
-Both authors contributed to data visualisations.
-Both authors wrote the manuscript.
-Dr. Rautenbach wrote the original draft with significant contributions from Dr. Blair during the reviewing process.
+Author contributions.
+CR conceptualized the original idea.
+BB helped in evolving the original idea into the resulting study and co-developed the aims and goals of the study.
+CR took the lead in data curation.
+This entailed distributing the survey, collecting the responses and summarizing them into an initial digital format.
+BB took the lead in the formal analysis, doing the CCA analysis and producing the quantified results.
+CR secured the funding for the study.
+The investigations of the study were done by both CR and BB through numerous online discussions.
+The methodology was jointly developed but with BB taking the lead with the CCA analysis.
+CR took the lead in project administration and providing sector-specific insights.
+Both authors contributed to data visualizations.
+Both authors wrote the article.
+CR wrote the original draft with significant contributions from BB during the reviewing process.